California Gov. Gavin Newsom offers to help negotiate Hollywood strike

 Asked about Newsom’s involvement, Bass spokesman Zach Seidl said in a statement that “this is a historic inflection point for our city. … We continue to engage with labor leaders, studio heads, elected leaders and other impacted parties to arrive at a fair and equitable solution.”

 York declined to say who Newsom has spoken with, either on the unions’ side or the studios.
-A representative for the Screen Actors Guild – American Federation of Television and Radio Artists did not respond to a request for comment.
-A spokesman for the Alliance of Motion Picture and Television Producers said the group had no comment.
+Representatives for the Screen Actors Guild – American Federation of Television and Radio Artists and the Alliance of Motion Picture and Television Producers declined to comment.

 Hollywood isn’t just a major economic driver in California — it’s also a fundraising powerhouse for mostly Democratic candidates, including Newsom.
 In 2021, when Newsom was facing a recall election that could have removed him from office, Netflix co-founder Reed Hastings donated $3 million to help defeat it.
 He has received smaller contributions from executives at Disney, Sony and Lionsgate.
 Prominent directors and producers like Stephen Spielberg and Chuck Lorre have also donated to his campaigns.